redhat-appstudio/infra-deployments/components/monitoring/README.md

 #### 4. Grafana dashboards

 A dashboard is a set of one or more panels organized and arranged into one or more rows.
 It visualizes results from multiple data sources simultaneously.
-New dashboards can be added throw the user interface, preconfigured in infra-deployment project, or imported from other projects.
+New dashboards can be added through the user interface, preconfigured in infra-deployment project, or imported from other projects.

 ##### Manual export